Limine-Bootloader/limine-protocol/PROTOCOL.md

 ### aarch64

-The executable, loaded at or above `0xffffffff80000000`, sees all of its segments mapped using Normal Write-Back RW-Allocate non-transient caching mode.
+The executable, loaded at or above `0xffffffff80000000` in virtual memory, sees all of its segments mapped using Normal Write-Back RW-Allocate non-transient caching mode (`MAIR_EL1.Attr0`).

-All HHDM and identity map memory regions are mapped using the Normal Write-Back RW-Allocate non-transient caching mode, except for the framebuffer regions, which are mapped in using an unspecified caching mode, correct for use with the framebuffer on the platform.
+All HHDM and identity map memory regions are mapped using the Normal Write-Back RW-Allocate non-transient caching mode (guaranteed to be in `MAIR_EL1.Attr0` for [base revision 4](#base-revision-4) or greater), except for the framebuffer regions, which are mapped in using an unspecified caching mode (guaranteed to be in `MAIR_EL1.Attr1` for [base revision 4](#base-revision-4) or greater), correct for use with the framebuffer on the platform.

-The `MAIR_EL1` register will at least contain entries for the above-mentioned caching modes, in an unspecified order.
+For base revisions < 4, the `MAIR_EL1` register will at least contain entries for the above-mentioned caching modes, in an unspecified order.

-For [base revision 4](#base-revision-4) and greater, `MAIR_EL1.Attr0` is guaranteed to be `0xff` (AKA Normal Write-Back RW-Allocate non-transient caching mode), `MAIR_EL1.Attr1` is guaranteed to be the entry used to map the framebuffer, of the correct caching type for it, and all other entries in `MAIR_EL1` are guaranteed unused unless otherwise specified by a request.
+For [base revision 4](#base-revision-4) and greater, `MAIR_EL1.Attr0` is guaranteed to be `0xff` (AKA Normal Write-Back RW-Allocate non-transient caching mode), `MAIR_EL1.Attr1` is guaranteed to be the entry used to map the framebuffer, of the correct caching type for it, and all other entries in `MAIR_EL1` are guaranteed unused unless otherwise specified by a request (no such requests are specified yet).

-In order to access MMIO regions, the executable must ensure the correct caching mode is used on its own.

 ### riscv64

+The executable, loaded at or above `0xffffffff80000000`, in virtual memory, and all HHDM and identity map memory regions are mapped with the default `PBMT=PMA`.

 If the `Svpbmt` extension is available, all framebuffer memory regions are mapped with `PBMT=NC` to enable write-combining optimizations.
-The executable, loaded at or above `0xffffffff80000000`, and all HHDM and identity map memory regions are mapped with the default `PBMT=PMA`.

 If the `Svpbmt` extension is not available, no PMAs can be overridden (effectively, everything is mapped with `PBMT=PMA`).

 ### loongarch64

-The executable, loaded at or above `0xffffffff80000000`, sees all of its segments mapped using the Coherent Cached (CC) memory access type (MAT).
+The executable, loaded at or above `0xffffffff80000000`, in virtual memory, sees all of its segments mapped using the Coherent Cached (CC) memory access type (MAT).

 All HHDM and identity map memory regions are mapped using the Coherent Cached (CC)